Manuel Aaron: Life

-Born in Toungoo (colonial Burma) of Indian parents, Aaron grew up in Tamil Nadu, India, where he did his schooling.
-He then did his BSc from Allahabad University.
+Aaron was born in December 1935 in Toungoo, British Burma, to parents from Thoothukudi who had relocated to escape poverty.
+The family returned to Madras in 1941, where Aaron spent much of his childhood moving among relatives alongside his siblings.
+He developed an interest in chess by observing his parents play and was largely self-taught.

+He later completed a Bachelor of Science degree in Allahabad.
+As a student, he was unable to afford the ₹16 required for the 6th edition of Modern Chess Openings until his elder sister purchased it for him.
+Although his father was initially skeptical about chess providing a viable livelihood, Aaron's achievements in the sport eventually secured him employment at Indian Bank.

+During his time at Indian Bank, International Master Venkatachalam Saravanan was among his colleagues from 1990 to 1993.
+Saravanan noted Aaron's composure during matches, highlighting his ability to remain calm and unexpressive at the board even under severe time pressure.
+In January 1983, Aaron expanded into chess journalism by founding the magazine Chess Mate.

 Aaron was Indian National Champion nine times (out of 14 championships between 1959 and 1981), including a run of five consecutive titles between 1969 and 1973.
 He also won the Tamil Nadu Chess Championship eleven times (1957–1982); after him, Tamil Nadu emerged as the chess powerhouse of India.

 He won the West Asian Zonal against Mongolia's Sukien Momo 3–1 (earning his International Master's rating), and the Asian-Australian Zonal final against Cecil Purdy of Australia 3–0 in 1961.
 In 1962, he won the Arjuna Award for Indian sportsmen, the first-ever chess player to be so honoured.

 These wins at the Asian level qualified him for the Stockholm Interzonal in 1962 and although finishing last (23rd place), he inflicted defeats on grandmasters Lajos Portisch and Wolfgang Uhlmann.

 Aaron also played thrice with the Indian team at the Chess Olympiads.
 He captained the Indian team at Leipzig 1960 (+2 –10 =8) including a win over Max Euwe, and at Varna 1962 (+7 –6 =4), including another victory over Lajos Portisch.
 In 1964, he played at second board in Tel Aviv (+4 –7 =6).
 He also led India to the 2nd Asian Team Championship at Auckland in 1977 and to the 4th Asian Team championship at Hangzhou in China in 1981.
 He finished fourth in the Commonwealth Championship at Hong Kong 1984.
 The event was won by Kevin Spraggett and Murray Chandler.

 He is the author of Dubai Olympiad 1986 and a journalist for The Hindu newspaper.
 His son, Arvind, is also a well known journalist.